kellykim831/Reverse_Engineering_Code/README.md

 # Reverse_Engineering_Code

  ## Description
- The reverse engineering code assignment was to reverse engineer a starter code and create a turtorial for the code.
+ The reverse engineering code assignment was to reverse engineer a starter code and create a tutorial for the code.
 This is a simple application that allows users to create an account and log into the account securely.
 All of the users data is stored in a mysql database.
 Every file must be explained and its purpose must be thoroughly explained as well.
 If a file is dependent on another file, this must also be stated.

 ## Process
   Dissecting the code is a tedious process, but going through each file to understand how they are connected helped me grasp how this passport demo worked.
 You will need VS code and the dependencies are Bcryptjs, Express, Express-session, MySql2, passport, passport-local and sequelize.
 Please see below for my tutorial: